jamargoochIT/osticket-prereqs/README.md

-This is the screen we get next:
+This is the screen we should get next:

 ![image](https://github.com/user-attachments/assets/c369e0db-e4f3-4b62-b704-0197d8d7962f)